DanielBaird/mediaflux-portal-customisation/doc-source/index.md

 * a portal configuration file, in XML format
 * a portal CSS file, unsurprisingly in CSS format

-This work will help you with both of those.

 #### Producing custom CSS

 We recommend going through the CSS customisation process carefully to produce a default layout and styling for your institution.
 Each portal you produce after that can use your default CSS with no additioonal effort, or spend time on additional customisation.

 - [Customising styling of a Mediaflux portal](styles.html)

-### Project documentation
+### Project and provisioning documentation

 - [Mediaflux portal functional improvements (D25)](MediafluxFunctionalImprovements-D25.pdf)
   - [Technical specification](MFPortalsComponentsSpec.pdf)
 - [Mapping Mediaflux portal metadata to existing collection metadata (D26)](MediafluxProvisioningMetadata-D26.pdf)
 - [Mediaflux portal provisioning plan (D27)](MediafluxPortalProvisioningPlan-D27.pdf)
 - [Mediaflux portals and RDS provisioning (D29)](MediafluxPortalsAndRDSProvisioning-D29.pdf)